-A source at Ilva said the Taranto plant was producing 20,000 tonnes of steel a day, equivalent to about 7 million tonnes per year.
-This compares with an output of 6.3 million tonnes in 2013 and 8.3 million tonnes in 2012.
+A source at Ilva said the Taranto plant was producing 20,000 metric tons of steel a day, equivalent to about 7 million metric tons per year.
+This compares with an output of 6.3 million metric tons in 2013 and 8.3 million metric tons in 2012.

 In recent days, the company has proposed cutting the working hours for about 3,500 employees, constituting about a third of workers at the Taranto plant, as a means to save money. ($1 = 0.7327 euros)

 SAN FRANCISCO - Facebook Inc's fast-growing mobile advertising business helped drive a 61 percent increase in revenue during the second quarter, beating Wall Street's financial targets and sending shares to a record-high in after-hours trading on Wednesday. | Video